 Please join us!

-The Vermonters for Liberty annual meeting is a gathering in the oldest legislative chamber in its original condition in the country, which reminds us of the tradition of independence that inspired the founding of our country, and our early Republic of Vermont.
+Vermont has a tradition of independence going back to the the early Republic of Vermont.
 It's a time to check the path the Green Mountain State is on today, and see how it could be more aligned with personal freedom and responsibility.